LMOlivera/-DEPRECATED-DogeCoinTrackerBot/README.md

 - Then, you have to create a folder called "config" inside server.
   - Inside this folder, create a file called "dev.env", this needs to contain:
     - A Telegram bot API key (go to Telegram and create a Bot).
-    - A Binance API Key and Binance Secret Key (create a Binance account and get this Keys).
+    - A Binance API Key and Binance Secret Key (create a Binance account and get these keys).
     - A MongoDB URL (I suggest you install MongoDB on your local machine for this).
 - Then you are ready to work!
 Use 'npm run dev' command for local testing.

 Feel free to contact me if you have any questions or problems when setting up the bot.

+## Technologies
+- MongoDB (mongodb and mongoose libraries).
+- node-binance-api (Necessary to connect to the Binance API and get the Dogecoin's value on realtime).
+- node-telegram-bot-api (Necessary to make Telegram bots).
+- env-cmd (Dev dependency, used for environment variables to store Keys and Secrets).
+- nodemon (Dev dependency, used to make development faster).

 ## Contributing
 Anyone can create a Pull request.
 I will personally check, merge and deploy it to Production.